LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} shows the measured data as a plot with the temperature measured by the measuring devices on the X-axis and the sensor measured value on the Y-axis.
 The ideal baseline is also shown as a red line.
 It can be seen that the *MMC5603NJ* shows a straight-line drop in the measured field strength with increasing temperatures.
 However, this is very constant with a value of *-2 $\mu$T / $^{\circ}$C* and is therefore predictable.

+The graph of the *TLV493d* is significantly steeper with a gradient of *-5.13 $\mu$T / $^{\circ}$C*, and it is also not as linear as the *MMC5603NJ*; there are clear jumps in the gradient.
+However, the total change between the temperature regions of 175$\mu$T is less than that of the *MMC5603NJ* with 70$\mu$T, if the total measurement range of the sensors is also taken into account.

-In the evaluation (see figure ), a linear function was also calculated using curve fitting to determine the temperature coefficients of the sensors.
-This makes it possible to calculate these deviations based on the ambient temperature during the software calibration.
+In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}), a linear function was also calculated using curve fitting to determine the temperature coefficients of the sensors.
+This makes it possible to compensate these deviations based on the ambient temperature during the software calibration.